sassoftware/restaf/doc.md

 ## restAF Objects and restAF Links

-restAF reduces the information returned by an API call into a form that makes it convenient for the application to consume.
-One key reduction is the transformation of links into a restafLinks object.
-This allows restAF to navigate its own structures and make API calls on behalf of the application.
+restAF reduces the information returned by an API call an object called rafObject.
+This object has several properties amd methods.
+One key reduction is the transformation of links into rafLinks objects. rafLink allows restAF to navigate its own structures and make API calls on behalf of the application.

 ## Initializing restAF

 To initialize restAF you will make the following 2 calls: